5. Reference

 voronoi_no_hydrogen = no (default) : Bool

-Flag to determine whether include hydrogen atomsfor the voronoi calculation.
+Flag to determine whether to include hydrogen atoms for the voronoi calculation.

 voronoi_probe_length = 2.4 (default) : Float